When you think about a winter vacation in Vermont, what are you really looking for?

-Burlington was my favorite city to visit during my winter vacation in Vermont, with so many things to do and explore, with beautiful views located along the Lake Champlain and amazing restaurants to choose from, I didn’t have one single average meal in Burlington.
+Burlington was my favorite city to visit during my winter vacation in Vermont, with beautiful views located along the Lake Champlain and amazing restaurants to choose from, I didn’t have one single average meal in Burlington.
 They all offer very high-quality food!

 With a population of a little over 43,000 people living in this charming city, Burlington is away from the hustle and bustle of a big city, and I love the laid-back spirit here.

 One of the best things to do in Burlington during the winter months is to stroll around the Church Street Marketplace.
 It is beautifully decorated with twinkling Christmas lights at this time of the year, and a pedestrian road lined with unique shops, restaurants, and cafes.